hbowie/practopian-v3/commonplace-book/Chimps and Humans.md

 Author: Carl Sagan and Ann Druyan

 Date: 1993

+Tags: humanism, science

 Work Title: Shadows of Forgotten Ancestors: A Search for Who We Are

 Work Type: Book

+Work Minor Title:

+Work Link:

 Work Id:  0345384725

+Work Pages:

 Work Rights:  Copyright

 Work Rights Holder:  Carl Sagan and Ann Druyan

+Publisher:

+Publisher City:

 Date Added: 2007-10-08 19:33:03 -0700

 Body:

 On the basis of all the evidence, the closest relative of the human proves to be the chimp.
 The closest relative of the chimp is the human.
 Not orangs, but people.
 Us.
 Chimps and humans are nearer kin than are chimps and gorillas or any other kinds of ape not of the same species.